 Note: Applicants should be cognizant of the fact that the committee that reviews your fellowship application will be made up of scholars from a broad range of disciplines.
 The language used in the application should be accessible and intelligible to scholars from disciplines other than your own.

-- Funding will be available for the following academic year, beginning July 1, 2014.
+- Funding will be available for the following academic year, beginning June 1.